The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Conclusions and Outlook

-This is comparable to the counting of states in in string theory~\cite{strominger-vafa} and loop quantum gravity~\cite{ashtekar-baez}.
-Furthermore, assuming that there is a minimal area of order $\eps^2$, the number of occupied modes at the horizon were given by $M^2/\eps^2$, which would lead to
+and a similar result holds for the R{\'e}nyi entropies with~$\kappa >\frac{2}{3}$.
+This is comparable to the counting of states in string theory~\cite{strominger-vafa} and loop quantum gravity~\cite{ashtekar-baez}.
+Furthermore, assuming that there is a minimal area of order~$\varepsilon^2$, the number of occupied modes at the horizon was given by~$M^2/\varepsilon^2$, which would lead to